kyleconroy/ssf/README.md

 * An "event" type for aperiodic, human-readable stuff
 * Optional trace fields for use with tracing sytems
 * Status code for signaling health

+It is so named because it's intent is to represent the samples from sensors we use to make our systems [observable](https://en.wikipedia.org/wiki/Observability).

 ## Example